 After capturing the audience’s attention, good presenters then briefly explain the goal and structure of the presentation – why they are there, and the intended results.
 In this way, a presenter can earn the audience’s buy-in, and demonstrate their own credibility.

 We have found that most sellers who struggle with presentations do so because they have not completed the preparatory thinking required to develop adequate content.
 The main part of the presentation should focus on painting a clear picture of a solution, and showing how it solves a customer problem.
-Sellers who do their homework first, then can create this content more easily.
-If they do not prepare, then they tend to rely on bland product-focused messages, instead of tuning the content to the specific needs of the audience, which has much greater impact.
+Sellers who do their homework first then can create this content more easily.
+If they do not prepare, then they tend to rely on bland product-focused messages, instead of turning the content to the specific needs of the audience, which has a much greater impact.

 Every presentation should conclude with a strong call to action – a clear summary, a plan of next steps, and a recap of the initial, provocative capture statement.